|“||The seven Chaos are the servers. Chaos is power, enriched by the heart. The controller is the one who unifies the Chaos.||„|

 The scene originally thought that the green emerald in the Sonic 2 version of HPZ was the Master Emerald, but the interview with Craig Stitt revealed it was supposedly nothing more than a breakable block.

 The Master Emerald's part in the game includes being stolen by Doctor Eggman, being used to power the Death Egg, Fire lasers, allow Mecha Sonic to achieve his Super form, and eventually be restored to Angel Island.
+If the player collects all of the Super Emeralds, the Master Emerald will begin glowing and grant the player characters their Hyper forms (Super form in Tails' case).

 The Master Emerald appeared again in Sonic Adventure for the Sega Dreamcast, where it was again shown keeping Angel Island afloat.
 The emerald also held within it the ancient monster known as Chaos.
 In the game, it was shattered by a mysterious force, causing Angel Island to fall, and Chaos and Tikal to escape the jewel's confines.
 Knuckles spends the game tracking down the scattered shards of the Master Emerald, butting heads with Sonic and unwittingly aiding Eggman in his pursuit of the Chaos Emeralds.
 All the pieces of the Master Emerald are eventually recovered, though Angel Island cannot rise for long without Chaos sealed inside.